laravel-ls/laravel-ls/README.md

 <x-component name="dynamic-component" />
 ```

-- [ ] Hover information sow path to the component
+- [ ] Hover information show path to the component
 - [ ] Auto-complete existing components
 - [ ] Auto-complete arguments defined in the component
 - [ ] Diagnostics for components that do not exists.

 ## Other features on the horizon